musheno/musheno/CV.md

 * Cloud Technologies: Kubernetes, AWS, Docker, DC/OS, Elastic, Ansible

 ## Recent Professional Experience
+* Insight Global (direct Northrup Grumman)
+  * November 2023 - Now
+  * Software Developer (JBoss conversion project)
+  * Mostly did a conversion of Docker & podman containers to JBoss.
+  * Created script (using ANT, as regular scripting tools were insufficant to complete this task) that automated the majority of said conversion, and trained other developer on its use.
+  * Did training for junior developers on general software and TDD.
+  * A minor ammount of actual Java software development.
 * OneIlluminate
   * June 2023 - September 2023
   * Project Manager